pallene-lang/pallene/doc/manual.md

 Two parameters cannot have the same name.
 The function body is a sequence of statements.

-Unlike Lua, Pallene function definitions are mutually recursive.
-A function at the start of the function definition block is allowed to call other functions further down the file.
-There is no need to provide a forward function declaration.
+Pallene functions can refer to functions defined before them but not to functions defined further down in the file.
+A future version of Pallene will lift this restriction and allow for mutually-recursive functions.

 ## Expressions and Statements